tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: kubectl adm top persistentvolumeclaim
+# KEP-NNNN: kubectl top persistentvolumeclaim

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good